MicrosoftDocs/entra-docs/docs/external-id/customers/sample-native-authentication-android-sample-app-call-web-api.md

    If you don't have any devices configured, you need to either create an Android Virtual Device to use the Android Emulator or connect a physical device.

 1. Select **Run** button.
 The app opens on the email and one-time passcode screen.
 1. Select the API tab to test the API call.
+A successful call to the web API returns HTTP `200`, while HTTP `403` signifies unauthorized access.

 ## Next steps